edwinb/Idris2-boot/docs/ffi/readline.rst

 ``Just str`` for some ``str`` if there is another one for the current input.

-We might hope that it's as simple as defining a function to assign the completion function...
+We might hope that it's a matter of defining a function to assign the completion function...

 ::